 Criminal Law Pays: Penal Law's Contribution to China's Economic Development

-This Article argues that not only has the PRC leadership historically used criminal law in service of economic ends but also, going forward, criminal law will likely play a multifaceted role in the leadership’s strategy to sustain growth.
+This Article argues that not only has the People’s Republic of China leadership historically used criminal law in service of economic ends but also, going forward, criminal law will likely play a multifaceted role in the leadership’s strategy to sustain growth.
 This inquiry is particularly timely on the heels of a once-a-decade leadership transition and as China’s ability to maintain a robust growth rate is facing rising skepticism.

 Looking beyond China, the law and development literature more generally has also failed to seriously discuss criminal law.
-At a time that many are rethinking the role of law in economic development, it is worth broadening the type of law being discussed to include criminal law.
+At a time when many are rethinking the role of law in economic development, it is worth broadening the discussion to include criminal law.
 China is an instructive test case to begin that conversation.

 Keywords: China, law and development, criminal law, economic growth